oliverwkim/oliverwkim.github.io/_posts/2021-05-22-East-Asian-Reading-List.md

 Lee Kuan Yew's _From Third World to First_, which covers Lee's long premiership, starting with Singapore's unceremonious exit from the Malaysian Federation, is worth reading.
 The book is blatantly self-serving (Lee was famously thin-skinned, fond of suing his perceived enemies into oblivion), but utterly fascinating in how it covers the nuts-and-bolts of how one sets up a country.
 Who does one call to get diplomatic recognition from the UN?
 How does one organize an army from scratch?

 (I've always found it funny that, in the original 1960s _Star Trek_, Spock names "Lee Kuan" as one of history's worst would-be world conquerors, up there with Caesar, Napoleon, and Hitler.
-While he never quite made it out of Singapore, Lee Kuan Yew had a nasty authoritarian streak, and likely had an influence on China's melding of capitalist economics with political repression.)
+While he never quite conquered his way out of Singapore, Lee Kuan Yew had a nasty authoritarian streak, and likely influenced China's move towards capitalist economics blended with political repression.)